alexandercardoza/Clone-Team-Simulation/README.md

 # Clone Team Simulation

 ## Description
-This program measures a baseball player's perfomance based on the runs scored by a hypothetical team made up of that player's clones.
+This program measures a baseball player's performance based on the runs scored by a hypothetical team made up of that player's clones.
 The user inputs statistics from a singular season and the program returns runs/inning and runs/game over the desired amount of simulations.

 ## Files
 - cloneteam_montecarlo.py